‘RHOA’ Star Porsha Williams Slams NeNe Leakes As A ‘Bald Edges Lie’ Over Closet Drama

 She then claimed that Kandi and Porsha were actually “disrespecting” her home and said that they were never even invited to head upstairs.

-The latest drama between the ladies of Real Housewives Of Atlanta comes shortly after The Inquisitr reported earlier this week that Porsha is set to get her own spinoff from the popular franchise that will showcase her new life as a mom to her daughter.
+The latest drama between the ladies of Real Housewives of Atlanta comes shortly after The Inquisitr reported earlier this week that Porsha is set to get her own spinoff from the popular franchise that will showcase her new life as a mom to her daughter.

 Williams and her fiancé Dennis McKinley welcomed a baby girl into the world, named Pilar Jhena McKinley, last week on March 22.